Religion

 Biblical Women # Eve was the first woman, created by God to be a companion and helper for Adam, the first man.
 Everything was perfect in the Garden of Eden, but when Eve believed the lies of Satan, she influenced Adam to eat the fruit of the tree of the knowledge of good and evil, breaking God’s command.
 Eve’s lesson was costly.
 God can be trusted but Satan cannot.
 Whenever we choose our own selfish desires over those of God, bad consequences will follow.

-The Crusades # The Holy Land Crusades began in 1095 AD when European Christians sought to regain land around Jerusalem.
+The Crusades # Some histories describe the Crusades as a sightseeing lark on the way to Jerusalem!
+The Holy Land Crusades began in 1095 AD when European Christians sought to regain land around Jerusalem.
 The bloody battles endured until the fall of Acre in 1291.
 This is one of the most fascinating periods in history.
 From Richard the Lionheart to the mighty Saladin, from the emperors of Byzantium to the Knights Templar, A magnificent epic of Holy War between the Christian and Islamic worlds unfolds.

 Sex and Religion # Religion and Sex Sumerian # Gilgamesh, corrupted by his power, became an abusive oppressive tyrant.
 He insists on the droit du seigneur: he, not the groom, spends the wedding night with the bride.
 The gods, listening to the complaints of his people send a priestess, the Goddess of Love, Shamhat, a sacred prostitute, to seduce Enkidu, the wild brutalised man, and they make love continuously for six days and seven nights.